rubengardner/monkey-logs/docs/prd.md

 ### Individual User (Mobile App)

+- As an Individual, I can quickly log a new workout or climb from a single, prominent button.
 - As an Individual, I can quickly log a climb with details like grade, type, and location.
 - As an Individual, I can quickly log climbing specific exercises.
 Fingerboard training, Aerobic wall training...
 - As an Individual, I can quickly log standard exercises.
 Pull ups, bench press...
 - As an Individual, I can create template workouts, template weekly training plans and reuse them.
 - As an Individual, I can view my performance dashboard on my phone to track my progress.
 - As an Individual, I can see training plans and workouts assigned to me by my coach.
+- As an Individual, I can communicate with my coach through the app.

+- As an Individual, I can view my performance dashboard on my phone to track my progress.
+- As an Individual, I can see training plans and workouts assigned to me by my coach.
+- As an Individual, I can create new custom exercises, whether climbing-specific or not.
 - As an Individual, I can communicate with my coach through the app.

 ### Coach User (Web Portal)